kframework/X86-64-semantics/docs/meeting-minutes.md

         mov -0x8(rsp), %edi
         sub $0xc, %rsp        ;Adding the constants gives max stack height as 0x14, but its actually -0xc.
       ```
-  - Local dfa within a bb: Calculating Gen[bb]
+  - Local dfa within a bb: Calculating `Gen[bb]`
-    - Each instruction I (which may potentially affect rsp or rbp) within a bb is tracked to obtain the data flow values before, `In[I]` and after, `Out[I]`.
+    - Each instruction `I` (which may potentially affect rsp or rbp) within a bb is tracked to obtain the data flow values before, `In[I]` and after, `Out[I]`.
-      [This example](fig_1.png) captures all kinds of instructions considered and how the data values are propagated within the instructions of a bb.
-The call instruction in the figure amount to `llvm %esp += 8` because it is assumed that the function is well formed with conventional prologue and epilogue and the only change that can happen to `%esp` is pop of return address.
+      [This example](fig_1.png) captures all kinds of instructions considered and how the data values are propagated from one instruction to other within a bb.
+The call instruction in the figure results in to ` %esp += 8` because it is assumed that the function is well formed with conventional prologue and epilogue and the only change that can happen to `%esp` is pop of return address.
     - After the data value propagation, Gen[bb] is computed as follows:

       ```